- Magnetic fields help a planet hold onto its oceans.

 The surface of Mars is barren and dry, with what little water there is tied up in icecaps or perhaps existing below the surface.
-But look closely at the surface, and you will see what looks like shorelines or canyons where massive floods once took place.
+But if you look closely at the surface, you will see what looks like shorelines or canyons where massive floods once took place.

 Billions of years ago, the atmosphere of Mars may have been denser and the air slightly warmer.
 By looking at deltas present on Mars, similar to river deltas on Earth, some have suggested that oceans used to partially cover the planet.
 (See Strange Map #1043.)
 Others have looked at the composition of Mars meteorites, which can show how the chemistry of Mars today compares to what the planet looked like billions of years ago.
 Both lines of evidence suggest that about four billion years ago, Mars’ northern hemisphere was covered with a massive ocean.

 Today, this ocean is just a memory.
-Recent research led by the University of Tokyo and published in Nature Communications explains one reason why: Billions of years ago, Mars lost its magnetic field.
+Research led by the University of Tokyo and published in 2022 in Nature Communications offers one reason why: Billions of years ago, Mars lost its magnetic field.
 Without the protection that a magnetic field offered, the atmosphere was stripped, and eventually, the oceans evaporated as water vapor in the atmosphere was lost to space.

 Magnetic fields and oceans